Alfresco/alfresco-content-app/docs/extending.md

 npm start
 ```

-Click the `My Extension` link and in the main content area you should see the extension component coming from your library.
+Click the `My Extension` link and in the main content area you will see the extension component coming from your library.

 <p class="warning">
 Depending on the application setup, you may need enabling external plugins via the `Settings` dialog available for `admin` users (clicking the application profile button).